NCAR/xdev/campaigns/workflows.md

 - Automatic catalog generation for model data (i.e., catalog generated automatically with model run)
-- A "master catalog" service, that provides a "master" catalog for all datasets stored at the same location.
+- A "main catalog" service, that provides a "main" catalog for all datasets stored at the same location.
 (It makes no sense to aggregate catalogs for datasets stored at scattered locations unless the download cost is extremely low.)
-This would make it possible for a master "config file" be created for `intake` so that an individual catalog need never actually be loaded (i.e., the master catalog is loaded automatically).
+This would make it possible for a main "config file" be created for `intake` so that an individual catalog need never actually be loaded (i.e., the main catalog is loaded automatically).
 This could also make it possible to search and discover datasets directly from within the Notebook, which might eliminate the need for a JupyterLab extension or external website service for search and discovery.